null

 Research shows that women-led ventures not only outperform over time, but they’re also driven by purpose, creating real social and economic impact that prioritizes making life better for everyone

 The Girl Gonna Launch Foundation is committed to helping more girls see the value and potential in their BIG ideas and to develop their confidence to step up, take risks, advocate on behalf of themselves, and launch their BIG dreams.
-Because when women and girls succeed as entrepreneurs, the world changes for the better.

 When more women and girls succeed as entrepreneurs, the world changes for the better.